hardlyardi/faststackplus/README.md

 # faststackplus?

-faststackplus is a robust, fast, and lightweight stack implementation for Luau.
-It is **TABLE-FREE** and enables maximum performance, powering Rōblox "Play People" to create extremely efficient Moments In Experience on The Block, enabling the formation of "Core Memories" with 4 Dimensional AI Generation.
+faststackplus is a robust, fast, and lightweight stack implementation for LuaU-Ü. It is **TABLE-FREE** and enables maximum performance, powering Rōblox "Play People" to create extremely efficient Moments In Experience on The Block, enabling the formation of "Core Memories" with 4 Dimensional AI Generation.